J&K Assembly will have a five-year term and it's a big change

 National Conference leader Farooq Abdullah with his party men

-The most pronounced change is the widespread peace, and return of normalcy due to rapid fall in the instances of violence due to Pakistan-sponsored terrorism in the Kashmir region.
+The most pronounced change is the widespread peace, and return of normalcy due to fall in the instances of violence due to Pakistan-sponsored terrorism in the Kashmir region.

 Below are some big changes in which the Sept 18, 25, and Oct 1 elections are taking place: